 The stakes are high: if something happens to your OneDrive storage unless you have OneDrive backup, consider your files gone.
 In this case, Microsoft 365 won’t help you to restore data even if you have the litigation hold set up.

-That’s why OneDrive security is the highest priority for business owners, admins, and users alike.
+Without proper OneDrive security, businesses risk experiencing a data breach and losing critical data, which could result in serious consequences.
 As a SaaS data protection company, we’ve helped many companies to prevent their business-critical OneDrive data from loss.

 Table of Contents

 In some cases, Office 365 backs up and allows the recovery of deleted items from the Recycle bin.
 However, there are limitations to native backup functionality.
 You can read about them in our overview of O365 backup and recovery policies.